Saat Bhai Champa: Variants

 In a Bengali tale sourced from Bangladesh titled "আশ্চর্য ফুলগাছ আর আটটি ফুলের গল্প" ("The Story of the Wonderful Tree and the Eight Flowers"), the king's gardener, Gokul, is alarmed with the state of the royal gardens, since they are now dried up, and supposes it was due to the scandal involving the king's seventh wife, who was a beautiful woman inside and out.
 She collected flowers for their daily devotions, and cared for the other six queens, which earned her their jealousy.
 The king liked the seventh queen more, and was very happy when she was pregnant.
 The six co-queens offered to look after her as her midwives.
 When the seventh queen was in labour, she gave birth to seven boys and a girl, whom the six co-queens got rid of.
-The seventh queen asked her colleagues about her children, they lied to her that she gave birth to a dog, a cat and some kittens, and urged the woman to leave the palace in shame.
+The seventh queen asked her colleagues about her children.
+They lied to her that she gave birth to a dog, a cat, and some kittens, and urged the woman to leave the palace in shame.
 It happened thus, and the seventh queen left the palace with tattered clothes, moving out to a hut in the forest, while the king withdrew himself out of grief, while the six queens began to hound gardener Gokul.
-In present time, the gardener notices the garden is all dried up.
+Presently, the gardener notices the garden is all dried up.
 Some time later, Gokul notices a strange flower in a corner of the garden, yielding beautiful flowers: seven white-crowned champa flowers and a pink-crowned parul.
 Gokul admires their beauty and goes to pluck the lower placed parul, but the tree moves its branches out of reach, due to the champa flowers saying that only the king can remove them.
-Gokul alerts the king of the incident and the monarch goes to have a go at plucking the flowers, but the flowers ask for the seventh queen's presence.
+Gokul alerts the king of the incident, and the monarch goes to have a go at plucking the flowers, but the flowers ask for the seventh queen's presence.
 She is brought to the vicinity of the tree in a dishevelled state, and the eight flowers lament that their mother is in such a sorry state, then denounce the trickery and jealousy of the king's six co-queens.
 When the seventh queen approaches the tree, the flowers fall on her lap and turn into seven golden-breasted boys and a milk-white girl.
 The queen embraces her children, and the whole garden is restored to life.
 The king confronts his six co-wives about their deception, which they admit to, then orders them to be buried alive.
 He takes his wife and children back to the palace with him.